ANAS-MUHAISEN/python-test/README.md

-In each file there are codes
+The last file contains all the codes